y-lohse/inkjs/README.md

 # inkjs

 This is a javascript port of inkle's [ink](https://github.com/inkle/ink), a scripting language for writing interactive narrative.

-The port is still very young and only the basic ink features are working, but the rest should follow soon.
 Please have a look at [the demo](http://yannick-lohse.fr/inkjs/)!

-### How do I use this?

-Before I explain what you can do with this port and how, I'd like to point out that there's still a lot to be done and that any help is appreciated.
-Please have a look at [the issues](https://github.com/y-lohse/inkjs/issues) and feel free to grab one.
+At this point, most features have been implemented but only shallowly tested.
+Please give it a spin and report any bugs here.

-### Ok cool, now how do I use this…
+### How do I use this…

-#### …in Node
+#### …in Node?

 Install the package using `npm install inkjs`.

-#### …in the browser
+#### …in the browser?

 There are a number of ways you might want to use the package in the browser.
 The easiest way is to grab the [compiled script](http://yannick-lohse.fr/inkjs/ink.iife.js) from the demo and just include it wherever you want to use it.